git4rk/ApplicationServeronCloud/systemAccess.md

 * From the {{site.data.keyword.Bluemix_notm}} Catalog and Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI.
 * From the creation of an application or script that uses RESTful APIs.

 Through use of Swagger 2.0 compliant REST APIs, clients have access to the same function as provided through the portal and dashboard.
 For more information about supported REST APIs and resources, see the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Documentation](https://wasaas-broker.ng.bluemix.net/wasaas-broker/api#/){: new_window}.
-For sample code that demonstrates usage of the REST APIs, download the Git hosted WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Samples](https://github.com/IBM-Bluemix/WebSphere-for-Bluemix-API-Usage){: new_window}.
+For sample code that demonstrates usage of the REST APIs, download the Git hosted WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Samples](https://github.com/IBM-Cloud/WebSphere-in-Bluemix/tree/master/WebSphere-In-Bluemix-API-Examples){: new_window}.

-**Note:** After you create a service instance, depending on the Tee-Shirt size that is created, your service might not be immediately ready for use.
+**Note:** After you create a service instance, depending on the T-shirt size that is created, your service might not be immediately ready for use.
 It is recommended that you query the **Status** field of the JSON returned to determine the current state of the service instance.

-**Note:** The **apiEndpoint** URL referenced in the [REST API Samples](https://github.com/IBM-Bluemix/WebSphere-for-Bluemix-API-Usage){: new_window} points to the US South Region.
+**Note:** The **apiEndpoint** URL referenced in the [REST API Samples](https://github.com/IBM-Cloud/WebSphere-in-Bluemix/tree/master/WebSphere-In-Bluemix-API-Examples){: new_window} points to the US South Region.
 If you are using other regions, ensure that your application references the appropriate **apiEndpoint**.

 *Table 1.
-API Endpoint URLs for Rest API Implementation*
+API Endpoint URLs for REST API Implementation*

 | **Region name** | **Geographic location** | **Region prefix** | **API Endpoint URL** |
 |:-------------:|:----------:|:--------------:|:-------------:|